-I’ve had several times over the years when people have become impatient and started shouting abuse.
+I’ve had several times over the years when people have come up to my car.
 Here are some of the more memorable ones…

 We pulled up to do a reverse around the corner and as soon as we stopped we noticed that another learner was using that corner.
 “Let’s find another corner” I said.
 Before we could move, the instructor from this other learner car had jumped out and was running towards us.
 He pulled my door open and said that he owned this road and nobody else has the right to drive on it.
 He shouted a load of abuse at me and my learner before slamming the door and running back to his learner.
 Unsurprisingly, this instructor only lasted a few weeks before going bust and was never seen again.

-On another occasion we had pulled up on the Warstock road in south Birmingham.
-If you look it up on Google you’ll see that it’s a wide, quiet road with room for about 300 cars in a row to park.
-There was room behind and ahead of us for as far as you could see but a car pulled up behind us and started flashing his lights.
+On another occasion, we had pulled up on the Warstock road in south Birmingham.
+It’s a wide, quiet road with room for about 300 cars in a row to park.
+You can see this road by clicking here.
+There was room behind and ahead of us for as far as you could see but a car pulled up behind us and started flashing its lights.
 We wondered what he was doing and then he got out and came up to our car, punching the door and kicking it.
-He shouted “MOVE, THIS IS MY SPACE!!!
+He shouted, “MOVE, THIS IS MY SPACE!!!
 YOU’RE IN MY SPACE!!”.
 “But there are spaces everywhere?”
 I said.
 He returned to the car and drove off waving his arms around in circles over his head all down the road.

-While coming out of a junction, the car behind had moved off so fast that he went straight into the back of us.
+We were emerging from a junction and the car behind us moved off so quickly that he drove straight into the back of us.
 What was really funny was that when I looked at my car there was no damage at all, not even a mark!
 The other car hadn’t been so lucky though.
 The front bumper was hanging off, oil was leaking out onto the road and it was just a mangled mess.
-The idiot driving this car was furious because he’d spent so long doing it up and he was getting very aggressive and starting to make threats.
+The idiot driving this car was furious because he’d spent so much money putting stupid spoilers and stickers all over it.
+He was getting very aggressive and starting to make threats.

 Just minutes after starting a test the examiner started walking back up to the test centre.
 Here’s what the examiner said when he got to the instructor…